wangzhefeng/spark_spr/Spark学习笔记/[book]-Spark结构化API.md

 #### 2.4.28 Aggregations

+> * In an aggregation, you will specify a `key` or `grouping` and an `aggregation function` that specifies how you should transform one or more columns.
+	- `aggregation function` must produce one result for each group, given multiple input values；
-> * Spark can aggregate any kind of value into an array, list, map；
+> * Spark can aggregate any kind of value into an `array`, `list`, `map`；
 > * Spark  聚合方式：
 	- select 语句
 	- group by
+		- one or more keys
+		- one or more aggregation function
 	- window
+		- one or more keys
+		- one or more aggregation function
 	- group set
+		- aggregate at multiple different levels;
 	- rollup
+		- one or more keys
+		- one or more aggregation function
+		- summarized hierarchically
 	- cube
-> * 聚合操作中需要：
-	- key/grouping
+		- one or more keys
-	- aggregation function
+		- one or more aggregation function
+		- summarized across all combinations of columns
+> * 每个 grouping 返回一个 `RelationalGroupedDataset` 用来表示聚合(aggregation)；

 **读入数据：**